StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Tradeoffs - Speed

 Solana's programming model lends itself to massive amounts of parallelization.
 Because every piece of state is identified as read-only or writable, the Solana Sealevel runtime is able to run many transactions in parallel knowing that they will not interfere with each other.
-This is a core tenant of Solana, and why it has a much higher TPS than Eth.
+This is a core tenant of Solana, and why it has a much higher TPS than Ethereum.

 ### Tradeoffs - UI Compatability

 Ethereum's interface model makes it easy for one UI to integrate with multiple smart contracts implementing the same interface.
-This makes forking considerably easier on Eth than it is on Solana.
+This makes forking considerably easier on Ethereum than it is on Solana.
 Example: On Ethereum, if you fork Uniswap and match the interface, you will have out-of-the-box support in multiple user interfaces.
 On Solana, you would only have support if you did not add any accounts to the function signatures.
 Solana user interfaces tend to be heavily coupled to particular smart contracts.

 ### Tradeoffs - Open Source

-Neither Eth nor Solana has contracts that are open source by default.
+Neither Ethereum nor Solana has contracts that are open source by default.
 However, Solana has a good amount of closed source contracts that hinder composability.
 It is much harder to compose with something when you can't see the code.
 That being said, there is a strong culture of open source within Solana that is actively pushing for contracts to be open.
 Strata is, and will always be, open source.

 ### Tradeoffs - Program Proliferation vs State Proliferation